blue-button/bluebutton.js/README.md

 This project is currently under development by members of the [Blue Button developer community](https://github.com/blue-button?tab=members) and will be maintained by [OSEHRA](http://osehra.org).

-Until a public release (version 0.1.0), this project is considered a "developer preview" and pull requests will be ignored.
+Until a public release (version 0.1.0), this project is considered a "developer preview".
 If you have a suggestion or concern, submit an issue or tweet us at [@bluebuttondev](http://twitter.com/bluebuttondev).

 ## Building